Don’t Let Your Immigration Status Stop You From Getting Hired In The U.S.

 The International PhD Community Program Was Created By Top Immigration Attorneys & Successful International PhDs Working In The U.S.

-Your targeted training program doesn’t simply have the support of top immigration attorneys.
+Your targeted mentoring program doesn’t simply have the support of top immigration attorneys.

 The program is also supported by international PhDs currently working in industry.